 FLARM can easily be installed by your local avionics maintenance shop.
 A Minor Change Approval (MCA) is available for most airplanes under 2 t.

 The following FLARM devices are available for the GA market:

-FLARM systems and devices are available from FLARM Technology as well as from other manufacturers.
+FLARM systems and devices are available from many different manufacturers.
 Some manufacturers specialize in devices for specific aircraft types.
-Devices without a built-in display must be connected to a FLARM Compatible display as primary means and can in addition be connected to a second display for e.g. traffic awareness.
+Devices without a built-in display must be connected to a FLARM Compatible display as a primary means of collision avoidance, and can in addition be connected to a secondary display for e.g. traffic awareness.